Ula Sickle

-Ula Sickle (Toronto) is a Canadian / Polish choreographer and performer residing in the Brussels-Capital Region.
+Ula Sickle is a Canadian / Polish choreographer and performer residing in the Brussels-Capital Region.

 Training

 Ula Sickle studied art history and semiotics at the University of Toronto and then performing arts at the Université Paris 8.
 Afterwards she moved to Brussels, where she studied at the dance school P.A.R.T.S. from 2000 to 2004.
 From 2008 to 2010, she continued to deepen her knowledge in visual arts and film during studies at Le Fresnoy - Studio National des Arts Contemporains in Tourcoing.

 Work as a choreographer

-Since 2004, Ula Sickle works as an independent choreographer.
+Since 2004, Sickle has worked as an independent choreographer.
 Her artistic work takes on different forms, from video to installations and stage performances.
 Since 2004, she made twelve stage performances, a video and an installation.
 The work was presented at, among others, Kaaitheater, KVS and Kunstenfestivaldesarts (Brussels), ImPulsTanz and TanzQuartier (Vienna), Teatr Nowy (Warsaw, Zodiac & Moving in November festival (Helsinki), Reykjavik Dance Festival, Tangente (Montreal), B:OM festival (Seoul), Zürcher Theater Spektakel (Zürich) and les Rencontres chorégraphiques internationales de Seine-Saint-Denis (Paris).